 The Trico Board of Directors will have some new faces.
 During Trico’s 2021 Annual Meeting held via Zoom on Saturday, April 24, the election results for Districts 1, 2 and 5 were announced.

 In District 1 (Marana, Dove Mountain), there were three candidates: Don Black, Todd Rooney and Tony Thomas.
 Mr. Black, the incumbent, was reelected for a three-year term.
 Arnoldo Burruel ran unopposed in District 2 (Marana, Avra Valley) and will replace Brad DeSpain, who is retiring from the Board after 27 years.
-In District 5 (Arivaca, Sasabe, Green Valley), Damon Goodmanson and Joe King were the candidates to replace Barbara Stockwell, who is retiring after serving on the Board since 1979.
-Mr. King was elected.
+In District 5 (Arivaca, Sasabe, Green Valley), Joe King, who was running against Damon Goodmanson, was elected to replace Barbara Stockwell, who is retiring after serving on the Board since 1979.

 Voting was conducted using electronic and mail-in ballots, and voting was completed on April 21.
 A total of 569 votes were received, which was enough for a quorum.
 To assure a quorum for purposes of approving the Minutes, Trico asked the Members who voted in the Election of Directors to also vote on the Meeting Minutes for both 2019 and 2020.
-A quorum was established, and these minutes have been approved.
+A quorum was established, and the minutes were approved.

 President Larry Hinchliffe opened the meeting by welcoming everyone who joined on Zoom.

 “While this isn’t the ideal way to hold an annual meeting, it is the safest – and we hope all of you out there are safe and healthy,” Mr. Hinchliffe said.
 “We are hopeful that next year we will be able to see you all in person.”